apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-hubble.md

 ##### 3.1.2	Graph Access
 Realize the information access of the graph space.
-After entering, you can perform operations such as multi-dimensional query analysis, metadata management, data import, and algorithm analysis of the graph.
+After entering, you can perform operations such as multidimensional query analysis, metadata management, data import, and algorithm analysis of the graph.

 <center>
   <img src="/docs/images/images-hubble/312图访问.png" alt="image">